O-X-L/ansible-webui/docs/source/usage/security.rst

 Target Systems
 **************

-If you target Linux-Systems you can limit the IP-addresses from which the automation-user (*configured for Ansible-WebUI*) using your SSH config:
+If your target Linux-Systems you can limit the IP-addresses from which the automation-user (*configured for Ansible-WebUI*) using your SSH config:

 .. code-block::